top of page

 • 2 min read

-Overlooked by snow topped mountains reflected in the glimmer of the lake, this enchanting village is fit for a romance only an eighteenth-century poet could dream of.
-Its buildings stand strong with tails of history, with charming architecture coated in pastel colours echoing that of fairytale villages.
-Cobbled streets that once saw rivalry now pave the way to freshly baked delicacies and enchanting boutiques, filling the air with a warmth that sparks belief in even those that out grew the endearment of a fairytale a long time ago.
+Overlooked by snow-topped mountains reflected in the glimmer of the lake, Annecy feels like a romance only an eighteenth-century poet could dream of.
+Its buildings stand strong with tales of history, their pastel facades echoing the charm of a fairytale village.
+Cobbled streets that once bore witness to rivalry now guide visitors towards freshly baked delicacies and enchanting boutiques, filling the air with a warmth that reignites belief, even for those who outgrew fairytales long ago.

 The cuisine is no different.
-We dined at a gorgeous little restaurant on the edge of the town just seconds from one of the many rivers.
-The deep red features of its exterior are the perfect taste of the authentic French charm that follows inside, from French onion soup to more cheese fondue.
-Teddy bears in the window and checked table clothes as if taken from a classic French movie set- a wholesome meal is the only way to round of a visit to this special town.
+We dined at a small restaurant on the edge of town, just seconds from one of the winding rivers that weave through Annecy.
+Its deep red exterior hints at the French charm that continues inside, from rich onion soup to indulgent cheese fondue.
+Teddy bears in the windows and checked tablecloths feel lifted straight from a classic French film set, making a wholesome meal the perfect way to round off a visit to this special place.

 Follow